Moshe Kam: Biography

 Kam was born in 1955 and grew up in Tel Aviv, Israel.
 He received a Bachelor of Science degree in electrical and electronics engineering in 1976 from Tel Aviv University.
 Between 1976 and 1983 he served in the Israel Defense Forces.
-In 1983 he moved to Philadelphia, Pennsylvania, United States.
-He received a Master of Science degree in electrical engineering in 1985 and a doctorate degree in 1987, both from Drexel University.
+In 1983 he moved to Philadelphia, Pennsylvania, U.S. He received a Master of Science degree in electrical engineering in 1985 and a PhD in 1987, both from Drexel University.

+In 2001, Kam was elevated to IEEE fellow for contributions to the theory of decision fusion and distributed detection.

 Kam worked as professor of electrical and computer engineering at Drexel University between 1986 and 2014.
 In September 2014 he joined the New Jersey Institute of Technology as professor and dean of the Newark College of Engineering.
 His research interests include detection and estimation, decision fusion and distributed detection, robot navigation and data mining.
 He has authored over 150 journal and conference papers in these areas.
 He is an active IEEE volunteer, having served as chair of the IEEE Philadelphia Section, chair of the IEEE Region 2 Committee, member of the IEEE board of directors, chair of the IEEE audit committee, vice president for educational activities, and 2011 president and CEO.

 Activities in pre-university education and academic accreditation

 In late 2004 Kam was elected IEEE vice president for educational activities, having served earlier as director of IEEE Region 2 (Eastern USA).
 He served as vice president for three years, during which IEEE expanded greatly its activities in pre-university engineering education and in accreditation of academic programs.
 The major pre-university programs established during his tenure were the engineering education portal TryEngineering.org (a joint project of IEEE, IBM and the New York Hall of Science); and internationalization of the IEEE Teacher In-Service Program.
-TryEngineering.org is a portal for pre-university students, their parents, teachers and school counselors, which provides information about all branches of engineering, technology and computing, and about all available accredited programs for undergraduate and graduate study in these disciplines.
-The Teacher In-Service Program (TISP) trains IEEE volunteers to work with pre-university teachers in order to integrate engineering and engineering design in the pre-university curriculum.
+TryEngineering.org is a portal for pre-university students, their parents, teachers and school counselors, which provides information about all branches of engineering, technology and computing, and all available accredited programs for undergraduate and graduate study in these disciplines.
+The Teacher In-Service Program (TISP) trains IEEE volunteers to work with pre-university teachers in order to integrate engineering and engineering design into the pre-university curriculum.
 Since 2003 TISP has expanded from being exclusively a US-based program to Argentina, Brazil, Canada, China, Malaysia, Peru, Portugal, Trinidad and Tobago, Uruguay, and South Africa.